nuagenetworks/nuage-metroae/README.md

 * destroy_everything - Destroys all components specified in a deployment.
 * nuage_health - Checks the health of all components specified in a deployment.

+## Script for collecting debug collateral : logzip.py

+Logzip.py is responsible for creating files which the customer is supposed to share when they run into any issue during deployment, in order to figure out the root cause for the issue.
+The script creates a tar file with following contents: ansible.log deployments folder src/inventory

+The scripts takes 2 arguments:
+tarFileName: this would be the name of the created tar file.
+By default the name would be of format 'debug-<timestamp>.tar.gz'
+deploymentName: this would be the folder name under 'deployments' which had the issue.
+By default, all teh contents of 'deployments' folder would be incorporated in the tar file

+Command To run the script:
+python logzip.py [--tarFileName] [--deploymentName]

 ## Python-based Ansible Operations Tool
 MetroÆ is based off of the Python-based Ansible operations tool.